-If a request timeout or an internal server error occurs when you call an AnalyticDB for PostgreSQL API operation, the client may attempt to resend the request.
-In this case, you can specify the ClientToken parameter in the request to prevent the client from repeatedly sending the request.
+If a request timeout or an internal server error occurs when you call a Virtual Private Cloud (VPC) API operation, the client may retry the request.
+In this case, you can specify the ClientToken parameter in the request to prevent the system from performing the same operation multiple times.

 What is idempotence

 Idempotence is a property of some operations and resources in mathematics or computer science.
-Idempotence allows you to obtain the result of the initial request after you perform operations or apply resources multiple times.
-Idempotence is important to the design of distributed systems.
+Idempotence allows you to obtain the result of the initial request after a request is retried multiple times.
+Idempotence plays an important role in distributed system design.

-In most cases, a client sends a retry request when the returned HTTP status code is
+In most cases, a client retries a request only when the HTTP status code 500 (

-503 Service Unavailable, or when no result is returned.
-When you use AnalyticDB for PostgreSQL API, the client generates a parameter value that consists of up to 64 ASCII characters,
+generates a parameter value that consists of up to 64 ASCII characters, and you can

-and you can assign the value to ClientToken to ensure the idempotence of the retried requests.
+assign the value to ClientToken to ensure the idempotence of the retries.

 The following section describes the details about ClientToken: